 They used typewriters on birth certificates back in the middle ages when I was born 🤪.

-My family is full of unique and interesting names, especially after my cousins started having children.
+My mum’s side of the family is full of unique and interesting names, especially after my cousins started having children.
 I think we were all in an unspoken competition to see who could come up with the most unusual name(s) possible.
 Poor kiddos 🤣.
 Ah well, it builds character!
 (6 reasons why having a unique name is better on odyssey)

 You don’t have to have a quirky name to be unique or love your name.
 It is part of who you are and in its own way, describes a little bit of your life’s journey.
 Own it and show the world how awesome you are.